It’s possible to make money collecting retro or vintage computers and gadgets that are no longer available.

 Finally, some people simply enjoy collecting vintage computers and models and so will pay a tidy sum to add to their collection.

-In truth you’re unlikely to find a vintage computer that will sell for anything like the price of the Apple-1.
-But there are still lots of vintage computers and consoles that people will pay a tidy sum for.
+In truth, none of us are likely to find a vintage computer that will sell for anything like the price of the Apple 1.
+However, there are still lots of vintage computers and consoles that people will pay a large sum for.

 You need to know what you’re looking out for